jaideepr97/CS520-EleNa/backend/README.md

 sudo apt install make;
 ```

-3. Navigate into InfinityElena directory.
+3. Navigate into InfinityElena backend directory.
 Install osmnx environment.
 The commands are packaged into make file under the create.
 This can be run by the command.
 ```
+cd backend
 make create;
 ```